wp-plugins/windowpress/readme.txt

 = Mobile support =
 WindowPress works also on mobile devices, however please note that the mobile version may not work properly for you yet, as I only have one device to test it.
 If you find a bug please let me now in the support forum.

-= Notice =
-Make sure you always have the latest version of WindowPress before updating WordPress.

 == Installation ==

 1. Upload `windowpress` to the `/wp-content/plugins/` directory.